-The basic financial statements of the District report information of the District using accounting methods similar to those used by private sector companies.
+The basic financial statements of the District report information of the District using accounting methods for governmental enterprise funds, which are similar to those used by private sector companies.
 These statements offer short-term and long-term financial information about its activities.